eclipse-archived/ceylon-lang.org/blog/2012-10-30-assertions.md

 Well, that's a great point, and it's exactly why we've introduced the `assert` statement in M4.
-An assertion failure, unlike an exception, always represents a programming error&mdash;in production code, an assertion should never fail.
+An assertion failure, unlike an exception, always represents a programming error—in production code, an assertion should never fail.

 Now, sure, assertion failures _are_ represented by a kind of exception,